ONS Research Excellence Awards 2025

 The awards recognise the excellent and innovative analyses carried out and promote best practice research methodologies and data matching or linking.
 The awards promote greater awareness and understanding of the data made available and the public good achieved from statistical analyses of the data.

-Awards will be decided by an independent judging panel made up of experts from across the research community.
+Awards were decided by an independent judging panel made up of experts from across the research community, read more about our judges in Section 3.

 2. Awards